-Our constitution was derived from the voters in November of 1857 and requires deference as much as anything derived from voters now.
+Our constitution was derived from the voters in November of 1857 and requires the same deference as anything derived from the voters now.

 A constitutional provision must be considered under that lens.

 "In construing the organic law, the presumption and legal intendment are that every word, clause and sentence therein have been inserted for some useful purpose.
 School District No. 1, Multnomah County v.
 Bingham, 204 Or.
 601, 611 (1955).